duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 		  logseq.order-list-type:: number
 - ## Exercise 4
 	- Rearrange these sentences to form a paragraph about the history of Cardiff.
-		- It expanded suddenly during the nineteenth century into a great port **2** logseq.order-list-type:: number
+		- It expanded suddenly during the nineteenth century into a great port. **2** logseq.order-list-type:: number
 		- A community has existed here for nearly 2,000 years. **1** logseq.order-list-type:: number
-		- During the Middle Ages, it was a small market town. logseq.order-list-type:: number
+		- During the Middle Ages, it was a small market town. **3** logseq.order-list-type:: number
-		- In AD 76, the Romans reached Cardiff and built a stronghold. logseq.order-list-type:: number
+		- In AD 76, the Romans reached Cardiff and built a stronghold. **2** logseq.order-list-type:: number
 		- When these industries declined, Cardiff became less prosperous too. **4** logseq.order-list-type:: number